 Soy-based proteins such as tofu are also excellent plant-based sources.
 And when buying remember that the harder the tofu, the higher the protein content.
 Tofu is a great source because of how versatile it is.
 You can throw it a soup or a salad, or scramble it or even use harder varieties as meat-replacements in meals.

-Along with those mentioned above, nuts, chia seeds, nuts, peas, beans, chickpeas, hempseed, are all great ways to source your protein.
+Along with those mentioned above, nuts, chia seeds, peas, beans, chickpeas, hempseed, are all great ways to source your protein.

 Protein equivalents from food

 One ounce from animals or poultry provides you with 7 grams of protein.
 Thus a 5-ounce chicken breast provides you with 35 grams protein, which was calculated like this: 7 grams protein/ounce x 5 ounces = 35 grams.
 A 4-ounce salmon steak provides you with 7 grams protein/ounce x 4 ounces = 28 grams for the meal you are eating.

 Eight ounces milk provides you with about 12 grams of protein.
 With plant proteins such as hemp, you have to read the label to see how much you are getting in one serving, and then make sure you get the required amount of servings your body needs.

 For example, if you only get 12 grams protein in 1 scoop of hemp, then you would have to add two scoops of the hemp powder to give yourself 24 grams protein.

 There’s one more thing you should know.
 Nuts are generally counted as fats, not protein.
 This is because the nutritional composition of nuts is higher in fat.
 For a 2-ounce portion of nuts, you may get 9 grams fat and only 2 to 2.5 grams protein.

 Check the labels of any nuts you are eating or while grocery shopping because it will be a big revelation to know and understand this fact.
 Getting your protein has to be based on fact – not what you think you know.